NewDay-Data/scilint/README.md

 1. Decide upon a quality standard including the different specs for your ideal team workflow from idea to production - or just use the reference standard of:
     `legacy, exploratory=>experimental=>validated`.
+If you don’t want
+    the complexity of a multi-spec standard you can just use a single default spec.
+2. Set `fail_over` to 1 - there is a temptation to slide this value to meet the amount of warning you have - it is probably easier to enforce a `fail_over` of 1 and to discuss the value of the thresholds instead if you feel the warning is not warranted.
-2. Open a terminal environment alongside your notebook environment: run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) often to check your project is in good shape
+3. Open a terminal environment alongside your notebook environment: run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) often to check your project is in good shape
-3. Add pre-commit hooks to run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) or [`scilint_ci`](https://newday-data.github.io/scilint/scilint.html#scilint_ci)
+4. Add pre-commit hooks to run [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) or [`scilint_ci`](https://newday-data.github.io/scilint/scilint.html#scilint_ci)
     (`nbdev` only) before your changes are commited.
 Don’t forget to commit your work often!
-4. Add a CI build job that runs [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) or [`scilint_ci`](https://newday-data.github.io/scilint/scilint.html#scilint_ci).
+5. Add a CI build job that runs [`scilint_build`](https://newday-data.github.io/scilint/scilint.html#scilint_build) or [`scilint_ci`](https://newday-data.github.io/scilint/scilint.html#scilint_ci).